vrchatapi/vrchatapi.github.io/content/tutorials/contribute-website.markdown

 **That's it!** 🎉

-Your PR will then be reviewed, and requested changes can be updated in the same commit-push procedure as above.
+Your PR will then be reviewed, and any requested changes can be updated in the same commit-push procedure as above.